The Secret to Removing Drink Spills and Pet Spots on Carpets

 What’s the Best Thing You Can Do to Remove Pet Accident Stains?

 The best thing you can do for any type of pet accident is remove it right away.
 The longer the problem stays in the fiber, the worse the problem becomes.
 Professional cleaning is still necessary for overall maintenance every 6-12 months if a pet lives in the home.
 If you cannot remove the stain or odor, call us immediately at (336) 545-1778 (Greensboro, NC).
-We will bring in a urine probe to determine exactly where the problems are and treat only the effected areas with the proper deodorizers.
-We have a tool that can even extract the urine from the pad.
+We will bring in a urine probe and UV black light to determine exactly where the problems are and treat only the effected areas with the proper deodorizers.
+Our technicians are specially trained in urine removal and are equipped with the tools to do so – we can even extract urine from the pad.

 If urine stays in the carpet or upholstery for an extended period of time, it will permanently stain.
 Even worse, it will eventually eat away the backing of the fiber and destroy the carpet or upholstery.
 In addition, there is the obvious unhealthy situation and odor the urine will cause.